flancia-coop/doc.anagora.org/yemen-war.md

 Abu Dhabi and Dubai were targeted with missiles and drones from military in Sanaa.
 On the other hand, warplanes bombard Sanaa and Yemeni cities extensively.
 There is a stifling siege bigger than before
+It is the largest since the aggression on Yemen.
+Victims are civilians only.
+There is a large American crowd in the Emirates to defend it.